Wipnose/AREI-QET-Collection/CONTRIBUTING.md

 ---

-Thank you for helping improve the AREI-QET-Collection!
+Thank you for helping improve this open source AREI based QET Collection!